Mrigesh901/to-do-list/README.md

 # to-do-list
 backend project using node

-this web app contains three routes, '/', '/work', 'about' used ejs as templating engine,
+this web app is capable of generating as many costom lists as you want.